AdManteza/contact_list_spa/README.md

-Sinatra
+ContactListV4
 =============

-Brought to you by Lighthouse Labs
+A single page contact list app that can add new contacts, displays all existing contacts, search for a specific contact as well as delete an existing contact.
+This was implemented using HTML/CSS/Bootstrap, Javascript & Jquery for the front-end and Ruby/Sinatra for the backend and PostGres for the database.
+API calls to the backend is executed by using AJAX/JSON.

 ## Getting Started

-1. `bundle install`
-2. `shotgun -p 3000 -o 0.0.0.0`
-3. Visit `http://localhost:3000/` in your browser
+1. Visit `https://contactlistv4.herokuapp.com/` in your browser